A topic from the subject of Theoretical Chemistry in Chemistry.

 Key Points

-• Chemical reaction rates are determined by the frequency of collisions between reactants.
+• Chemical reaction rates are determined by the frequency of collisions between reactant molecules with sufficient energy and proper orientation.

-• The rate constant is a proportionality constant that relates the rate of the reaction to the concentrations of the reactants.
+• The rate constant (k) is a proportionality constant that relates the rate of the reaction to the concentrations of the reactants.
+It's temperature dependent.

-• The activation energy is the minimum amount of energy that must be overcome for a reaction to occur.
+• The activation energy (Ea) is the minimum amount of energy that reactant molecules must possess to overcome the energy barrier and proceed to form products.

 Main Concepts